Credit:

 It varies.
 Check the manual or the care tags to see the correct washing instructions for your exact pair of gloves or mittens.
 Most are spot-clean only, meaning you can wipe them down with a damp cloth, but not throw them in a washing machine or dryer.

 Never put lithium batteries in the washer or dryer.
 Remove the battery packs before cleaning.
-If your gloves develop an odor, hand-washing gently with mild soap and air drying is usually the safest approach (again, with batteries removed).
+If your gloves develop an odor, hand-washing them gently with mild soap and air-drying is usually the safest approach (again, with the batteries removed).

 Why trust Reviewed?

-• The Best Gloves for Neuropathy of 2025: If you have Raynaud’s or neuropathy and need gentler warmth and compression, check out our picks for neuropathy-friendly gloves.
-These specialized gloves can help with pain relief and blood flow.
+The Best Gloves for Neuropathy of 2025: If you have Raynaud’s or neuropathy and need gentler warmth and compression, check out our picks for neuropathy-friendly gloves.
+These specialized gloves can help relieve pain and improve blood flow.

 Meet the tester